pennyan/smtlink/README.md

   python-path=...
   ```

-*  Below table explains what they stands for.
+*  Below table explains what they stands for:

   Option        | Explanation                                         | Example
   ------------- | --------------------------------------------------- | -------------